ToshY/ffconv/docs/presets.md

 ### GPU
 ???+ example "`video-gpu.json`"

-    If you want to leverage your GPU for encoding you can use `h264_nvenc`.
+    If you want to leverage your NVIDIA GPU for encoding, you can use `h264_nvenc`.

     ```json
     {